Why learn drysuit?

 Who can sign up for drysuit training?

-You must be (or plan to be) a club member who already holds a SCUBA qualification, either with BSAC or another agency (PADI/SSI/SDI).
+You must be (or plan to be) a club member who already holds a SCUBA qualification, either with BSAC or another agency (PADI/SSI/SDI) at Open Water level or higher.
+If you are planning to do Ocean or Sports Diver, you do not need to sign up for separate drysuit training.

 You must be able to swim 200 metres without stopping (8 lengths of a standard pool) and be able to pass a diving medical.